jackiehjm/stx-docs/doc/source/updates/kubernetes/firmware-update-operations-requiring-manual-migration.rst

 .. _rbp1590431075472-ul-mgr-kvs-tlb:

--   Manually firmware update at least one openstack-compute worker host.
+-   Manually firmware-update at least one openstack-compute worker host.
 This assumes that at least one openstack-compute worker host does not have any instances, or has instances that can be migrated.
 For more information on manually updating a host, see the :ref:`Display Worker Host Information
     <displaying-worker-host-information>`.

--   If the migration is prevented by limitations in the VNF or virtual application, perform the following:
+-   If the migration is prevented by limitations in the |VNF| or virtual application, perform the following: